 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that Kidnap is an extremely tense and intense thriller about a mom (Halle Berry) pursuing her kidnapped son.
 A child is taken from the park when his mother is briefly distracted, a scenario that could upset many parents.
 Expect several scenes of children in peril, such as a knife held to a child's throat and a child held from the open door of a moving vehicle.
 There are also guns and shooting, car crashes, hit/hurt pedestrians, and injured/killed motorists.
 Characters struggle, fight, choke each other, and hit each other with blunt objects; there's a little blood.
+A dog is shot.
 Language includes a use of "f--k," plus "s--t," "bitch," and more.
 Sex, consumerism, and substance use aren't issues.
 But the movie is relentlessly suspenseful and not for the easily distressed.

 What's the story?

 In KIDNAP, single New Orleans mom Karla Dyson (Halle Berry) works hard to support her young son, Frankie (Sage Correa), but also loves to spend time with him at the park.
 When she's distracted by a phone call with bad news -- her ex-husband wants full custody -- Frankie disappears.
 Karla spots a woman shoving him in a car, and she immediately begins the chase.
 After many close calls and setbacks and quite a bit of destruction and mayhem on the road, Karla finds the kidnappers' house.
 Can she keep a cool head and be ready for whatever waits inside?